Free New York Power Of Attorney Forms (Types) – PDF | Word

 No. the document used to grant an agent to make healthcare decisions on behalf of a principal is referred to as a medical POA or Healthcare Proxy.
 The state of New York provides this form separately from a statutory POA under Article 29-C of the New York Public Health Law.

 Legally, the agent is accountable to the principal, and the principal is responsible for overseeing the agent.
 However, the principal can appoint a third party to oversee the agent if the principal is incapable of doing so themselves or passes on.
-If the principal passes on, their family whose interest aligns to that of the principal can hold the agent accountable should they misuse the powers awarded to them through a power of attorney form NY.
+If the principal passes on, their family whose interest aligns to that of the principal can hold the agent accountable should they misuse the powers awarded to them through a POA form NY.

 If the agent abuses their power or is incompetent in fulfilling their duties, the principal holds the right to revoke the New York POA through revocation of POA form, which is filed with the County Clerk.
 This should be followed by requesting the agent to hand over all the copies of the original POA.
 The principal can also notify any institutions where the original POA was used that the document has been revoked.